Wound, Ostomy & Continence – Education Program (WOC-EP)

 The Wound, Ostomy & Continence Institute endeavors to place students in their geographical areas but this is not always possible.
 All students must be prepared to travel to placements at their own costs.
 For more information about clinical preceptorship please go to the Preceptor page found here.

 Canadian Nurses Association Wound, Ostomy and Continence Specialty Nurse Certification

 Upon graduation from the Wound, Ostomy & Continence Institute WOC-EP graduates must apply for the CNA certification exam which once completed will allow you to utilize the credential WOCC(C) which is a protected title.

 The CNA certification exam is the final exam of the WOC-EP Program.
 Students must demonstrate that they have registered to write the exam to be eligible to graduate.
+Students have one year to write the certification exam after registering to write the exam.
 The Wound, Ostomy & Continence Institute will not be requiring confirmation of successful completion of the exam at this time.

 Putting the CNA certification credential after your name indicates to patients, employers, professional-licensing bodies and the public that you are qualified, competent and current in the specialty of Specialized Wound, Ostomy and Continence Nursing.
 It distinguishes you as a Registered Nurse who “Cares to Be the Best”!

 Please go to the CNA website at http://nurseone.ca/en/certification

 Why choose the Wound, Ostomy and Continence Institute WOC-EP Program?
 Learn, Care and Lead.